 “Jill just gets it.
 She knows the research and she lives nutrition everyday as a mom.”

 Jill Castle is one of the nation’s premier childhood nutrition experts.
 Known as a paradigm shifter who blends current research, practical application and common sense, Jill makes audiences think differently about feeding kids.
 Whether it’s babies or teens, or any age in between, Jill takes a unique, “whole-child” approach to showcase food, feeding and childhood development as the secret ingredients to raising a healthy child in all of her public speaking events.
 As a mom and a practicing childhood nutritionist, Jill is uniquely qualified to speak to the science of childhood nutrition and its practical adaptation to feeding children.
-A sought-after speaker and media contributor, Jill has inspired audiences including TEDx, American Academy of Pediatrics, WIC, university groups, and a range of other nutrition, medical, government and parent audiences.
+A sought-after public speaker and media contributor, Jill has inspired audiences including TEDx, American Academy of Pediatrics, WIC, university groups, and a range of other nutrition, medical, government and parent audiences.
 Jill’s TEDx talk, The Nutrition Prescription for Healthier Kids, can be viewed below.

 The Nutrition Prescription for Healthier Kids [Keynote]